holli/referer_tracking/README.md

 # RefererTracking

-Referer tracking is saves referrer url to session and automates better tracking of who creates and where activerecord objects / models in your Rails app.
-It enables you to optimize your web-app user-interface and flow.
+Referer tracking automates better tracking in your Rails app.
+It tells you who creates activerecord objects / models, where did they originally come from, what url did they use etc.
+It does it by saving referrer url to session and saving information about the request when creating new item.
+It enables you to optimize your web-app user interface and flow.

 Http referer_url and first_url are saved to session in controller before_filter.
 When creating a new model these values are saved to referer_trackings table.
 Also current request url and current request referer are saved.